aws-samples/function-calling-using-amazon-bedrock-anthropic-claude-3/README.md

 ```

 And the final answer should be similar to this: `So the current Amazon (AMZN) stock price of $200.00 USD converts to £158.02 GBP.`

+>**Note:** Stock prices and currency exchange rates are highly volatile and can change rapidly.
+The example output shown in this README may not reflect current market values.
+When running the code, you'll get real-time data which may differ from the examples provided.

 ## Security